 • The COUNTA function counts empty text ("") values.

 • The COUNTA will also count cells that look empty, but actually contain invisible characters such as new line characters.
-If you are suspecting a cell may include this type of characters, you can find them using the Go To feature
+These cells might appear empty but are technically not.
+This can sometimes lead to confusing results, as the COUNTA function will report more non-empty cells than visibly apparent.
+To handle this, you might need to clean your data by removing such invisible characters or using additional functions to identify and exclude them.
+If you are suspecting a cell may include this type of characters, you can find them using the Go To feature.

 • If you want to count only cells that contain numbers, use COUNT.